c0ns0le/future-employment/README.md

 This proposal is scoped for a 1-year project.
 This has been cleared with Mike.
 The reason why is because I have the possibility of doing the MSc in Neuroscience, which is in line with my longer-term objectives.
 If I decide, come early summer 2016, that I need to pursue the MSc, then I will submit a 1-year scoped research project in hopes of attaining the MSc in Engineering Science by research. *However*, if the research is an exceptionally strong research area, I would love to carry it forward into a DPhil.
 As of right now, my intention is to approach the research as if I were a DPhil student.

-## Summary of Proposal
+## Research Question

 The focus of this research will be to evaluate the effect of technology on employment.
 Broadly, will technology replace employment, create employment, or change the nature of employment?
-Specifically, what technology and tools have become more important in the workforce over the preceding generations, and how does that change implicate certain professions and skills to be replaced?
+Specifically:

+> Which tools and technology will replace the most labour?
+Which tools and technology replace the most labour currently?
+How has this changed recently, and how do we track the emergence of important tools and technology over time?
+What is the bottom line contribution of tools and technologies to income?

 Thus, this research likely involves (in order):

 1. Mapping the change in tools, technology, and skills used in jobs
 2. Breaking down jobs into their constituent human capital requirements
-3. Classifying human capital requirements as "automatable"
+3. Classifying human capital requirements as "automatable", and technologies as "automating"
 4. Assessing how human capital requirements have been automated already
-5. Combining #3 & #4 to create a granular report on how automatable certain jobs are
+5. Combining #3 & #4 to create a granular report on:
-6. If #1 gives us insight into how fast, what types, and how much of jobs are being automated, we may also be able to identify *when* certain jobs will be fully or critically automated

-Once a reasonable "metric" has been achieved, the next steps are to generate insights based on the magnitude.
-This is an area I've committed less thought to right now but would enjoy fleshing this out with you.
+	* The most at risk jobs
+	* The most "dangerous" technologies
+	* The proportion of jobs that are at risk
+	* The skills that will become more valuable as a result

+## Motivation

 While it's surely already clear to you why this work is both original and well-motivated, here are my general thoughts:

 1. This is a recent phenomenon, and is little understood.
 2. This is partly due to the lack of scientific researchers (though popular science books have been successful.) and partly due to econometric tools that are poorly suited for inference.
 (Thus relegating it to philosophy and popular science.)
 3. This is important, as it will define the whole transition a developed economy will make in the near future, and also because it is an attempt to use interdisciplinary tools